FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 # FG Aura Effect
-This extension is built to accommodate auras of any kind.
-Paladin auras, or even spell auras (such as spirit guardians).
+This extension accommodates auras and AoE buffs/debuffs by adding/removing effects to other characters based on proximity.

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.10 (2021-02-04) and 4.1.0 (2021-05-15).
 It works with the 3.5E, 4E, 5E, and PFRPG rulesets.